 As a result, my feelings of abnormality grew and I felt isolated from my friends on a certain level.
 I envied their normalcy.
 I know people have health problems and I feel bad for them.
 But no one I knew was as abnormal as me!
 I just started to push my problem aside and felt that I’d have to deal at some point.
 But just the thought scared me!

 I performed a Google search on vaginismus several months ago and I came across the homepage of the Women’s Therapy Center.
 I then remembered hearing about it years ago but I figured that I was beyond hope.
 But for some reason, I now felt that it was worth a try.
 Nothing else had worked and time hadn’t just made me better.
-So I contacted them and things just fell into place and I arrived for my two week treatment program.
+So I contacted them and things just fell into place and I arrived for my two-week Vaginismus treatment program.

-I entered my initial meeting with Ross and Ditza with a confidence that it would work – it had to!!!!
+I entered my initial meeting with Ross and Ditza with confidence that it would work – it had to!!!!
 But I was also incredibly nervous.
 Like other women who have posted their testimonials, I too felt certain that I had a very good chance of being the first failure.
-In fact, during one of my pelvic exams, I was told that I am “very small” – I wasn’t sure what that meant, but in my mind that was concerning for possible failure.
+In fact, during one of my pelvic exams, I was told that I am “very small” – I wasn’t sure what that meant, but in my mind, that was concerning for possible failure.

 But two weeks later, I was as cured as are all the other women.
 Ditza and Ross guided me and helped me conquer my fears.
 They exercise a perfect combination of gentleness with a nudge when necessary.
 Throughout it all though, they are incredibly supportive and caring.
 They cared about me as a person – not just as a patient or a necessary success case to enhance statistics.
-They welcomed me into a foreign city, got me settled and took care of me completely.
+They welcomed me into a foreign city, got me settled, and took care of me completely.
 I left my treatment program a new person – cured and whole because now I’m “normal.”
 But I’m also incredibly grateful that I met two such wonderful human beings.
 I will never forget them or what they did for me and they will forever hold a special place in my heart.
 They gave me back my confidence and hope.
 No one whom I work with was able to offer me what they did.
 My diagnosis took days but finding my cure took years – the actual cure only took two weeks!
 I feel like I’ve gotten back my life!*

 * Results may vary from person to person